RetroGamingNerd/RetroGamingNerd/README.md

 - 👋 Hi, I’m @RetroGamingNerd

-- 👀 I’m interested in coding
+- 👀 I’m interested in learning to code.. very much a noob in this department!
 - 🌱 I’m currently learning CircuitPython
-- 💞️ I’m working on a Keyboard Featherwing + RP2040 and Sensor
+- 💞️ I’m working on a Keyboard Featherwing + RP2040 Feather and Sensor
 - 📫 Instagram - @RetroGamingNerd

 <!---